 Is used waterjet garnet or abrasive blast media hazardous?

 GMA garnet products are inert and inherently nonhazardous.
-However, if foreign materials are introduced during the waterjet cutting or blasting process, the garnet can be contaminated.
-This is why testing and evaluation are required prior to returning any garnet for the protection of both companies.
+However, the garnet can be contaminated if foreign materials are introduced during the waterjet cutting or blasting.
+Hence, testing and evaluation are required before returning any garnet to protect both companies.

 Is environmental testing needed?